-Harris was born in 1964 at Kaiser Permanente Medical Center in Oakland—a little over a mile from city hall where, more than half a century later, she would announce her bid for the presidency.
-She spent her childhood in Berkeley during the city’s Free Speech Movement.
-Both of her parents were immigrants who met while getting their PhDs and protesting for civil rights at UC Berkeley.
-Harris’ father, Donald Harris, is from Jamaica and her mother, Shyamala Gopalan, was from India.
-The couple split when Harris was seven and Harris and her sister Maya were raised mostly by her mother.
-Gopalan died in 2009.
+Harris was born in 1964 in Oakland — the hospital a little over a mile from city hall where, more than half a century later, she would announce her short-lived 2020 bid for the presidency.
+She spent her childhood in Berkeley during the Free Speech Movement.
+Her parents were immigrants who met while getting their PhDs and protesting for civil rights at UC Berkeley.
+Harris’ father, Donald Harris, is from Jamaica and her mother, Shyamala Gopalan, is from India.
+The couple split when Harris was seven and Harris and her sister Maya were raised mostly by her mother, who died in 2009.

-In the first Democratic presidential debate this year, Harris famously skewered former Vice President Joe Biden for his past opposition to federally-mandated busing to desegregate public schools.
+In the first Democratic presidential debate last year, Harris famously skewered Joe Biden — then her opponent, before he won the nomination and chose her as his running mate — for his past opposition to federally mandated busing to desegregate public schools.
 For Harris, she said, the issue was “personal.”

 Specifically, Harris rode the “red rooster” from Berkeley’s working-class flatlands to Thousand Oaks Elementary School at the base of the affluent north Berkeley hills.

 This was 1969, just one year after Berkeley Unified introduced its “two-way” busing program across its elementary schools.
 Berkeley being Berkeley, unlike local integration plans across the country, the city had undertaken this one on its own accord.